hari2309s/page-navigation/README.md

 npm run build && npx next export
 ```

-The static site will be output to the `out/` directory.

-## Deployment (GitHub Pages)

-This project is set up to deploy to GitHub Pages using GitHub Actions:

-- On every push to `main`, the app is built and statically exported to the `gh-pages` branch.
-- To enable Pages, go to your repository settings and set Pages to deploy from the `gh-pages` branch, root directory.

 ## Scripts

 - `dev` – Start development server
 - `build` – Build for production
-- `deploy` – Deploy to GitHub Pages
 - `start` – Start production server
 - `lint` – Run ESLint
 - `format` – Format code with Prettier